-Dairy cows are noted for their angular bodies.
-They have a bony-looking appearance because the great majority of the energy they gain from their food goes towards milk production, meaning that little fat stays on their bodies.
+Dairy cows are noted for their angular body shapes.
+The great majority of the energy they gain from their food goes towards milk production, meaning that little fat stays on their bodies.
 Guernsey cows are usually light brown in color with clearly defined white markings.

 Mature Guernseys weigh approximately 1150 pounds.

-- Cattle are ruminants, or animals with four stomachs.
+Cattle are ruminants, or animals with four-chambered stomachs.
 They begin the digestive process by chewing their food just a small amount.
-This partially chewed food is swallowed and enters the first stomach (rumen).
-After cattle finish eating, they regurgitate the food back into the mouth where it is more thoroughly chewed.
+This partially chewed food is swallowed and enters the first chamber of the stomach (rumen).
+After cattle finish eating, they regurgitate the food back into the mouth, where it is more thoroughly chewed.
 This is called “chewing the cud”.
-The food then passes through the remaining three stomachs for complete digestion.
+The food then passes through the remaining three parts of the stomach for complete digestion.

 Cattle have a reasonably high tolerance for cold weather, although they do need to be provided with shelter from extreme conditions.
-The Guernsey Dairy Cow at Cosley Zoo has a stall inside the barn where she spends the night and an outdoor yard that she shares with our beef cow during the day.
+Cosley Zoo’s dairy cow has a stall inside the barn where she spends the night and an outdoor yard that she shares with the beef cow during the day.

 Cattle have the potential to live 10-12 years.

-A Guernsey will produce an average of 10,000 gallons of milk a year.
-The milk is very high in butterfat and can be used to manufacture butter, cheese, and ice cream.
-Because of milk’s composition, it is an easily digestible source of high quality protein, minerals and vitamins.
+A Guernsey’s milk is very high in butterfat and can be used to manufacture butter, cheese, and ice cream.
+Because of milk’s composition, it is an easily digestible source of high-quality protein, minerals and vitamins.